-But what is it?
-According to scientists, Reiki is a therapy based on the biofield or a type of energy field that “regulates everything from our cellular function to our nervous system.” *
+Scientists tell us that Reiki healing is a natural therapy based on the biofield or a type of energy field that “regulates everything from our cellular function to our nervous system.” *

-Reiki has successfully been used during surgery and on broken bones.
+Reiki energy healing has successfully been used during surgery and on broken bones.
 There are a number of Theatre nurses who provide this.
-One of these informed Australian Reiki Connection that after one surgery the surgeon said to her “I don’t know what you do, I don’t want to know but I want you to keep doing it”.
+One of these informed the professional association, Australian Reiki Connection, that after one surgery the surgeon said to her “I don’t know what you do, I don’t want to know but I want you to keep doing it”.

 Reiki in Australian Hospitals